 After any contract required surface milling, and immediately prior to commencing CIR operations, remove from the roadway, and up to one inch below the milled surface, any vegetation, standing water, loose crack filler, and any other deleterious materials.

-The department will measure Prepare Foundation for CIR Pavement (Project) by the lump sum, acceptably completed.
+The department will measure Prepare Foundation for CIR Pavement (project) by the lump sum unit of work, acceptably completed.

 The department will pay for measured quantities at the contract unit price under the following bid item: